 The following software may be useful to you.
 Some are not documented or tested as well as it should be, but that's academic software for you.
-All code is released under the GPLv2 license.
+Most code is released under the GPLv2 license.
 Almost all code is in Python.

 - Stanford Biomedical EventParser: Code from our system in the BioNLP 2011 shared task.